-d) Pension obligations
+c) Pension obligations

-Pension obligations for the Defined Benefit component are determined based on actuarial valuations prepared by an independent firm of actuaries using the projected accrued benefit actuarial cost method and management's estimate of future events.
-The year-end value of pension obligations is based on the most recent going-concern actuarial valuation prepared for funding purposes extrapolated to the year-end reporting date using management's best estimate assumptions (note 13).
+Pension obligations for the DB component are determined based on actuarial valuations prepared by an independent firm of actuaries using the projected accrued benefit actuarial cost method and management's estimate of future events.
+The year-end value of pension obligations is based on the most recent going-concern actuarial valuation prepared for funding purposes extrapolated to the year-end reporting date using management's best estimate assumptions.

-Pension obligations for the Defined Contribution component are the sum of the accumulation of contributions and investment income allocated to the members' account.
+Pension obligations for the DC component are the sum of the accumulated value of contributions and investment income allocated to members' accounts.

-e) Contributions
+d) Contributions

 Contributions for current service are recorded in the year in which the related payroll costs are incurred.
-Elective service contributions are recorded in the year in which the member commits to buy back elective service.
+Elective service contributions are recorded in the year in which the member commits to purchase elective service.
 Contributions for approved leaves of absence without pay are recorded in the year in which the leave without pay occurred.
-Solvency contributions are recorded in the year recommended by the Plan actuary in the statutory actuarial valuation.
+Special payments and transfer deficiency payments are recorded in the year to which they relate.

-f) Foreign currency translation
+e) Foreign currency translation

 Assets and liabilities denominated in foreign currencies are translated into Canadian dollars at exchange rates in effect at year-end.
 Income and expenses are translated at the rate of exchange prevailing at the time of the transaction.
-The realized and unrealized gains and losses arising from these translations are included in the change in fair values in investment assets and liabilities.
+The realized and unrealized gains and losses arising from these translations are included in the change in fair values of investment assets and liabilities.

-g) Use of estimates
+f) Use of estimates

 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amount of assets, liabilities and pension obligations as at the date of the financial statements and the reported amounts of income and expenses during the reporting period.
-Significant estimates are used primarily in the determination of the pension obligations (note 13) and the valuation of real estate, private equity and infrastructure investments (notes 5 and 6).
+Significant estimates are used primarily in the determination of the pension obligations and the valuation of real estate, private equity and infrastructure investments.
 Actual results may differ from these estimates and the differences could be material.

-h) Benefits
+g) Benefits